 It is named for Heber D. Curtis, Director of the University of Michigan Observatories from 1930 until 1942.

-The telescope is dedicated to optical studies of artificial space debris for NASA's Orbital Debris Program Office at the Johnson Space Center.
+The telescope is dedicated to optical studies of artificial space debris.
 Projects include optical surveys for debris and follow-up observations to determine orbits and photometric properties of recently discovered debris.

 The acronym for the debris project is MODEST (for Michigan Orbital DEbris Survey Telescope), and the Principal Investigator is Patrick Seitzer.